Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 Find what best applies to your situation, then click the links to learn more:

-- **Sanding:** improve the appearance of your projects by removing wood fuzz and smoothing rough surfaces left by the CNC.
+- **Sanding**: improve the appearance of your projects by removing wood fuzz and smoothing rough surfaces left by the CNC.
 Sanding is also a necessary step to prepare for colouring or protecting the wood.
   | **Type**          | **Description**    | **Picture**                                |
   |-------------------|-------------------|--------------------------------------------|
   | General cleanup     | 60-100 grit       | Removes large burrs, rough edges.          |